 Start Building an Automated Workflow

 Unlike other workflow automation software, processes can be automated within minutes with TeamworkIQ.
 From its simple and intuitive design, to its sophisticated functionality, processes can be automated at a fraction of the time and price of other software.
-Sign up for free to try out TeamworkIQ’s instant workflow automation today.
+Sign up for a 14 day free trial to put TeamworkIQ’s instant workflow automation to work for you today.

 Keep Workflow Actionable and Collaborative

 The first workflows you create with TeamworkIQ should be simple in scope and seek to solve your immediate needs.
 They can always be further refined and updated.
 TeamworkIQ provides built-in revision control tools so that one version of the workflow can remain in use while updated versions are being created, then rolled out.
 It’s better to get something into use that guides team members through a process now, then it is to strive for ultra-detailed perfection.
 When you use the templates and the examples above, you’ll be on the right track for a clear and concise workflow.

 Remember to set your standards and scope and be consistent and clear in your steps then test, asses, fix and finalize.
 With these steps in mind, you will be able to develop a concise workflow template – no matter how detailed or complex the process is.

 Let us know if you found this article helpful and share your tips and workflow examples in the comments below.
 To discover more about using TeamworkIQ to not only document your workflows, but automate the process it describes, get in touch today.